RiMaxim/sulfoacetate/README.md

 # 7. Annotation genomes (Timing variable)

-Genomes for all groups were annotated by
+Genomes for all groups were annotated by prokka

->prokka --cpus $2 --gcode 11 --metagenome --force --outdir ./prokka/$1 --prefix $1 ./$1.fasta
+>Run script ./annotation.sh